tomcatling/jupyterhub-aws-spawner/README.md

 ### Long term todo:

+- S3 bucket lookup and selection in options

 - Handling multiple volumes per user

-- Bucket lookup and selection in options

-- Attach Elastic GPU
+- Share volumes with other users